 Energy costs and GHG emissions can be reduced through efficiency and demand flexibility.
 Better designed building envelopes and other technologies can reduce energy consumption and improve the resilience of the building and grid infrastructure to extreme temperatures.
 Further, flexible loads offer the potential to decrease demand when the grid is otherwise strained, which coincides with high real-time prices, and to take advantage of opportunities when the grid has excess renewable resources.
-An example of An example was shared by RMI during the October 5, 2021, IEPR workshop on grid-interactive efficient buildings on how the energy use of a building can be shaped by demand flexibility and energy efficiency to minimize grid strain and maximize renewable energy consumption was shared by RMI during the IEPR workshop on grid-interactive efficient buildings (Figure 5).11 The line labeled "base load" shows a standard office buildings energy consumption in a given day, the.
+An example was shared by RMI during the October 5, 2021, IEPR workshop on grid-interactive efficient buildings on how the energy use of a building can be shaped by demand flexibility and energy efficiency to minimize grid strain and maximize renewable energy consumption (Figure 5).
+The line labeled "base load" shows a standard office buildings energy consumption in a given day.
 The line labeled "base load plus efficiency" is that daily consumption adjusted by energy-efficient technologies, and the "efficient load with flexibility" shows the efficient building moving load to times of the day when the marginal emissions (the gray bars) are lowest.